 Farming usually operates on a razor-thin profit margin.
 Families don't get rich farming; they’re lucky if they make a comfortable living.
 Count your blessings that there are people like Harlan and Sue and Buford whose love of the open country and all-day-long labor outweighs their desire to accumulate large savings accounts.

 Our hunting efforts were entirely unsuccessful but I enjoyed myself immensely.
 Kyle is great company, with a down-to-earth sense of humor and an unlimited number of outdoors stories to tell.
-You smile the entire time you're out tramping the countryside with Kyle.
+You smile the entire time you're out tramping the countryside with him.

 We hunted in two different fields.
 For our first effort, we hunkered down in some brush in a thin row of woods, and Kyle handed me a wonderful pair of Bushnell binoculars and a small, collapsible camouflaged stool to sit on.
 I was relegated to the joint role of spotter and observer, my time with firearms being so limited that I’d have been more of a threat to the cows and Kyle than any coyotes we might have come across.